“There is no victory at bargain basement prices.”

 Assuming that you have the proper budget in place to produce good work, and a video production company helping you that is very good at what they do, how can you minimize the overall cost of your video project?
 Here are eleven suggestions:

 1. Start your project with a smart production plan.

 This step is where you will save the most money… by far.
 All other opportunities for saving money listed below are incremental.
 This is the area where you can save thousands and even tens of thousands of dollars.

-If someone tells you to get quotes on a 30 second commercial, a one minute explainer video or a 3 minute corporate overview video, the first question to ask is why?
+If someone tells you to get quotes on a 30 second commercial, or a one minute explainer video or a 3 minute corporate overview video, the first question to ask is why?
+How did you decide on that specific length?
 There are many different types of video that you can consider to promote your product or service.

 Starting with assumptions like the length of the video or the type of video can be counterproductive and result in you spending much more than you need to.
-Starting with the wrong set of assumptions can kill the project.
+Starting with the wrong set of assumptions can kill the project before it starts.

 If you plan on getting two or three firms to bid on your next video production project, make sure you have prepared a thorough video production brief to help them with their proposals.
 Why?
 This way you can ensure that the companies interested in bidding on your work fully understand your business objectives and this also ensures that they have the best opportunity to add value to their bid rather than just filling out a checklist of hourly rates.
 As well, this document is critical when production starts, as it serves as a guidepost against any unexpected increases in production costs.

 If you’re unsure about how to start your project get help.
 The small investment in upfront advice may be the difference between success and failure.

 2. Share your shot-list with others in your company.